Department of Sociology

 3 Lecture Hours.

 Gender dynamics in Asia; changes in gender roles; women's movements; women and the economy; women and politics; men's and women's private lives.
-Prerequisite: Junior or senior classification or approval of instructor.
+Prerequisite: Junior or senior classification.
 Cross Listing: ASIA 463 and WGST 463.

 SOCI 476/MGMT 476 Entrepreneurship Practice